Ullapool and The Far North

 Leaving Scourie, we head out of the bay towards Handa Island.
 The island is a nature reserve and during the summer months is home to over 100,000 seabirds including guillemot, razorbill, great skua and puffin.
 The sandstone cliffs rise some 330ft straight out of the sea.
 The island’s South end has some amazing beaches and sea stacks and otters and seals are a commonly sighted.
 Continuing North, we enter the sheltered waters of Loch Laxford, the final leg of our journey and a fitting end to this spectacular journey.

-Pick up at Inverness Train Station 10am
+Pick up from Inverness Train Station available at 10am

-Return to Craigower 6pm
+Return to Cairngorms Adventure Centre 6pm

 We do not recommend booking flights or other public transport for the final evening of the journey.
 Allow at least 24 hours after the proposed journey finish time when making any arrangements.